Meet Our Head of School

 After a thorough search including a talented and diverse candidate pool, the MICDS Board of Trustees appointed Jay Rainey as Head of School in the fall of 2018.

-Michelle Leith Cohen ’88, Chair of the MICDS Board of Trustees, said, “Jay’s strong leadership qualities, excellent interpersonal skills, commitment to academic excellence and extraordinary successes as an independent school educator and administrator ideally position him to lead our great school.
+Michelle Leith Cohen ’88, Chair of the MICDS Board of Trustees at the time, said, “Jay’s strong leadership qualities, excellent interpersonal skills, commitment to academic excellence, and extraordinary successes as an independent school educator and administrator ideally position him to lead our great school.
 Jay has a warm, approachable presence and collaborative style that invites and respects all points of view.
 He values diversity and cares deeply about building and nurturing a welcoming, inclusive community where every member feels a sense of value and belonging.”

-Rainey shared, “I am thrilled and humbled by the opportunity to lead a school established by the vision of William Greenleaf Eliot in 1859, advanced by previous school leaders and sustained by the dedication of faculty, administrators and trustees today.
-I am committed to furthering educational opportunities for individual students in consonance with the MICDS Mission and current Strategic Plan, and I am equally committed to prioritizing a collective spirit of compassion, selflessness and love of School during my tenure as Head of this proud and thriving School community.”
+Rainey said, “I am thrilled and humbled by the opportunity to lead a school established by the vision of William Greenleaf Eliot in 1859, advanced by previous school leaders and sustained by the dedication of faculty, administrators, and trustees today.
+I am committed to furthering educational opportunities for individual students in consonance with the MICDS Mission and current Strategic Plan, and I am equally committed to prioritizing a collective spirit of compassion, selflessness, and love of School during my tenure as Head of this proud and thriving School community.”

 Rainey also has eight years of entrepreneurial and business experience.
 He earned an undergraduate degree from Princeton University and a master’s degree from the College of William & Mary.
-He is an avid reader and also enjoys playing piano, riding his bike and taking walks with his wife, Ruth.
-Together, they have two children and an English bulldog.
+He is an avid reader and also enjoys playing piano, riding his bike, and taking walks with his wife, Ruth.
+Together, they have two children.